Don't be a Dumbbell: 7 Strength Exercises That You're Probably Doing Wrong — and How to Correct Them

 Curls should be simple — they only require you to move one joint.
 But lordy, do people figure out ways to screw them up.
 They thrust their hips forward to swing the weight upward.
 They move their upper arms forward to cheat their way through the sticking point.
 They lift the weight all of the way up to their shoulders.
 And in the process, they shortchange their results and (worse) increase their risk of injury.

-• Keeping your elbows tucked, curl the weights as high as you can without moving your upper arms.
-Pause, and then lower the weights back to the starting position.
+- Keeping your elbows tucked, and supinating your hands (rotating them so the pinkies go up, thumbs down), curl the weights as high as you can without moving your upper arms.
+Squeeze your biceps for a moment, and then lower the weights back to the starting position.

 The first two mistakes are very tough on your shoulders.
 The third one is a cheat that limits the effectiveness of the move.

-• Grab the handles of a dip station and lift yourself so that your arms are straight.
+- Grab the handles of a dip station.
+Press handles downward with your shoulders away from your ears, pulling your shoulder blades back.
 Cross your ankles behind you.
 This is your starting position.

-Most people fail to straighten their arms fully at the bottom of the pull-up (a position called a dead hang), and many fail to pull themselves high enough as well.
+Most people fail to straighten their arms fully at the bottom of the pull-up, and many fail to pull themselves high enough as well.
 This robs you of much of the muscle-building potential of this always-effective, super-tough exercise.

 4. Overhead Dumbbell Press